There’s no easy way to know what to say to someone who had a miscarriage, but no matter how they’re grieving, they need your support.

 - “Even those that never fully blossom bring beauty into the world.” – Unknown

-Sometimes it’s easier to write some meaningful words of comfort for miscarriage in a card rather than saying them aloud ‒ if you’re also grieving, you need to look after yourself, too.
+Sometimes it’s easier to write some meaningful words of comfort for miscarriage in a card rather than saying them aloud — especially if you’re also grieving.

-If you’ve decided to write a note, but you’re not sure what to say to someone who had a miscarriage in a card, here are some more suggestions:
+If you’ve decided to write a note but you’re not sure what to say, here are some more suggestions:

 - “I am so sorry to hear about your loss.
-Sending caring thoughts [and prayers] to you.”
+Sending caring thoughts and hopes for healing to you.”

-- “I wish I had the words to make you feel better, but I know there are no words.
-I’m here for you, always.”
+- “I wish I had the words to make you feel better, but I know there are none.
+The pain can only be matched by the love I know you already had.
+For whatever you need, I’m here for you, always.”

 - “Don’t forget to be as kind to yourself as you can right now.
-Allow yourself the same kindness you would give anyone else.”
+Allow yourself the same kindness you would give anyone else.
+There is no space for blame because there is none.
+There is only the love you had and still do for baby [name].”

-- “You are so strong, but don’t feel like you need to be strong right now.
+- “You are so strong but don’t feel like you need to be strong right now.
+No one can know how devastating this loss feels to you.
 Take all the time you need.”

 What not to say to someone who had a miscarriage